white board sketching time

-Another wonderful honor was having one of my Breastplateslates selected for the juried “Artists Choice Show” at the San Francisco Women Artist Galle
+That same month another of my breastplateslates was selected for the juried “Artists Choice Show” at the San Francisco Women Artist Gallery.

 Follow me on Instagram or Facebook if you’d like to see more of my process and progress.